Looking for the most amazing Strasbourg Instagram spots?

 Located in the heart of Strasbourg, Place Kléber is one of the city’s most popular places.
 The square is lined with attractive cafes as well as several historical sites.
 It’s also an ideal spot for people-watching and taking photos.

-Capture the hustle and bustle of the city or better yet Strasbourg’s Christmas tree.
-It stands at a whopping 30 meters (98 feet) decorated with lights and festive ornaments.
+Capture the hustle and bustle of the city, or better yet, Strasbourg’s Christmas tree.
+It stands at a whopping 30 meters (98 feet), decorated with lights and festive ornaments.
 It’s a must-have photo if you’re in town during the holiday season!

 9. European Parliament